Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 73. Complete the **Create Traffic Manager profile** using the following inputs, then select **Create**:

-    -   **Name:** Unique name all lowercase using bcdriaasxxx.
+    -   **Name:** Unique name all lowercase using bcdriaasxxx

     -   **Routing method:** Priority

     -   **Resource group:** Use existing / BCDRIaasPrimarySite

-    -   **Location:** Automatically assigned based on the BCDRIaaSPrimarySite.
+    -   **Location:** Automatically assigned based on the BCDRIaaSPrimarySite

         ![Fields in the Create Traffic Manager profile blade are set to the previously defined settings.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image214.png "Create Traffic Manager profile blade")

 74. Once the Traffic Manager profile is created, open it in the Azure portal.
 Notice the DNS name.
 This is the URL that you will use to connect to the application.
-Once configured this DNS name will always respond and doesn't matter if the IaaS application is running normally in the **Primary** site or failed over to the **Secondary site.**
+Once configured this DNS name will always respond and doesn't matter if the IaaS application is running normally in the **Primary** site or failed over to the **Secondary site**.

     ![In the Traffic Manager profile blade, a callout points to the DNS name.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image215.png "Traffic Manager profile blade")

-75. Select **Configuration** and review the configurations
+75. Select **Configuration** and review the configurations.

     ![Under Settings, Configuration is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image216.png "Settings section")